DVM Program Application

 Upon receipt of these application materials and fees, applicants from outside the University of Guelph will receive a University of Guelph email account and access to our WebAdvisor notification system.
 They will also be provided with a link to the Background Information Form (BIF) in the documents section of their WebAdvisor account.
 Note: The BIF is typically available in November.

 - Background Information Form: The Background Information Form (BIF) can be found in the documents section of your WebAdvisor account once you have applied, and must be completed by this date.
 The BIF is where you enter the information about all your veterinary experience, animal experience, extracurricular activities and employment.
-Personal essay responses must be the applicant’s own original work and should reflect their own views and values.
+Reflections and the personal essay responses must be the applicant’s own original work and should reflect their own views and values.
 The names and contact information for your referees will also be required in the BIF.
-We will then email them with instructions on how to complete the Referee Assessments on-line.
+We will then email them with instructions on how to complete the Referee Assessments online.
 After your BIF is submitted, each referee will show individually on your Documents list on WebAdvisor, and as each Assessment is received, you will see the status update reflected there.
 Note: The BIF is typically available in November.

 - Referee Assessments (submitted online directly by the referee): Applicants should monitor completion by each referee by viewing the status as posted in the Documents list on WebAdvisor.
 As each Assessment is received from a referee, you will see the status update reflected there.
 You will not be able to view their actual assessment.
 It is the applicant’s responsibility to ensure that all referees complete their Assessments by this deadline.
 Exceptions will not be made for late/incomplete referee submissions.